Warm Home Discount Scheme 2018/2019

 Saving money on your energy bills

-The quickest and easiest way to make potentially huge savings on your energy bills is by shopping around and switching your energy tariff.
+The quickest and easiest way to make potentially huge savings on your energy bills is by shopping around and switching energy suppliers.
 You can do it right here.
 It takes just 5 minutes to compare and apply and your energy switch will usually be complete in just 21 days.

-There aren't any changes to your pipes or meters, just who supplies you and how much they charge you.
+There aren't any changes to your pipes or meters, just who supplies your electricity and gas and how much they charge you.
 It could save you £100's on your energy bill.

 Participating energy suppliers

 (for winter 2018/2019 - covering October 2018 to March 2019)

 If you currently receive the discount and you switch to a supplier that does NOT participate in the scheme, then you will lose the discount.
 This will therefore affect the overall saving that you could make from switching.